 October 15, 1924 - The statue is designated a national monument.

-1933 - The National Park Service begins administering the statue.
+1933 - The National Park Service head the administration of the statue.

 1984 - The United Nations designates the Statue of Liberty a World Heritage Site.

 July 4, 1986 - The Statue of Liberty celebrates its centennial.